canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

     /usr/share/locale/

 This would create two binary packages, ``foo`` and ``foo-common``.
-Both would require their own paragraph in :file:`debian/control`.
+Both would require their own stanza in :file:`debian/control`.

 See :manpage:`dh_install(1)` and the
 `install file section (Section 5.11) <maint-install_>`_ of the Debian New